 Picture a Saturday morning: dishes in the sink, a calendar packed, each of you carrying invisible loads.
 How you begin a single sentence can shape the whole day.
 A gentle tone, a soft start—“I felt overwhelmed when…”—invites closeness.
 Harsh openings tend to pull up defenses, but a kind first line can be like opening a window to fresh air.

 Scripture frames this posture.
 James calls us to be quick to listen and slow to speak, slow to become angry (James 1:19, NIV).
-That’s not silence—it’s wisdom about pacing and presence.
+Wisdom is found in pacing and presence, not in mere silence.
 When we listen first, we communicate, “You matter to me.”
 And when we speak with care, we communicate, “We’re on the same side.”
 In marriage, shared peace often grows from small, tender words.

 What the Bible shows us about words that heal and hearts that hear

-Jesus’ invitation in Matthew 11 reminds us that His heart is gentle and lowly.
+Jesus’ invitation in Matthew 11 shows us His gentle and lowly heart.
 When spouses reflect that same gentleness, home feels less like a tug-of-war and more like a place of rest.
 Softness is not weakness—it is strength held steady by love.
 The aim isn’t to avoid conflict but to walk through it with humility, arriving at clearer understanding and renewed trust as we walk in the Spirit each day.

 How can we resolve conflict without making things worse?